Euramsia/PersonalWebsite/content/molbio.md

 Enzymes do about everything that is relevant in a cell.
 Without them the cell could not use food, reproduce, fight off attacking cells or react to a sudden increase of temperature.
 They are responsible for building everything, including other proteins with the inforation of the DNA, but also the cell wall for example.
 Like robots they take a certain molecule and attach it to the cell wall to make it stronger.
 Where does the molecule come from?
 A bunch of other enzymes have made it.
 And how?
 By using building blocks, provided by other classes of enzymes, and energy.

 Energy is key, without it nothing would work, no car moves, the internet is dead and so would be our cells.
-Energy is gained from chemical reactions.
-In principle, it is the same as burning wood, but instead of quadrillions of reactions, the cells perform only a few, which are enough for her to live.
+Energy can be gained from chemical reactions.
+In principle, it is the same as burning wood, but instead of the quadrillions of reactions which make up a fire, the cells perform only a few, which are enough for her to live.
 The cell also is able to store a good part of the energy in a more convenient form - like humans use the energy from power plants and store it in a battery to power a cell phone, which works perfectly fine, while the phone would be destroyed by the heat of the power plant.
-It is all about clever systems and proper management of resources.
+It is all about clever systems and proper management of resources, for humans and even more so for life itself.
 All of this is done by enzymes, of course.

 The enzymes then use the stored energy to perform their tasks, which are predefined by the information on the DNA, and perform them in the controllable space within the borders the cell.
 There we have our five elements of life in one sentence.